The backbone of the taxation system is set up by:

 - within 03 years from the date upon which either the IRC or investment policy decision is obtained, shall be granted non-agricultural land use tax incentives referred to in Point (i) on the basis of the project owner’s tax declaration; which, however, may be revoked if having not disbursed a minimum amount of VND6,000 billion after this 3-year period.

-- Investment projects located within rural areas that hire the minimum number of 500 employees (excluding those who are not working full time and those who sign under-12-month employment contracts):
+- Investment projects located within rural areas that hire the minimum number of 500 employees (excluding those who are not working full time and those who sign under-12-month labour contracts):

 - shall be entitled to non-agricultural land use tax incentives which are the same as those applied to investment projects located within areas faced with special economic – social difficulty mentioned in Point (b).